 Learning and listening

-“It’s never too early to start the conversation because it’s happening, it’s something that’s kept behind closed doors,” says Alex Vega, father of four-year-old Aiden, who rode on his dad’s shoulders through the march on June 4.
+“It’s never too early to start the conversation because it’s happening, it’s something that’s kept behind closed doors,” says Alex Vega, father of four-year-old Aiden, who rode on his dad’s shoulders through the demonstration march on June 4.
 Vega hopes changes to policing are coming so Aiden won’t have to endure the unfair treatment he’s faced as a person of color.

 “The youth are our future and they need to know what’s going on,” says Vega.
 “This is history in the making … it’s part of [Aiden’s] future, so I thought it would be important for him to live it.”

-Unlearn your status quo
+Shaking up your status quo

 Marching with the Vegas is one way to live into the movement; another is to take stock of the things that take space in your family’s home and life—toys, music, movies, TV shows, and social media—and analyze how those center whiteness or represent broader populations in an empowering and celebratory way.